These toffee apple cupcakes are the perfect autumnal bake but would be delicious at any time of year.

 - 140g self-raising flour

 - Groundnut or vegetable oil

-- To make the cakes: Core, peel and dice the apples and place into a pan with caster sugar, the lemon zest and juice, and the vanilla extract.
+- Put the apples into a pan with caster sugar, the lemon zest and juice, and the vanilla extract.
 Bring to the boil and then reduce the heat and simmer until the apples are soft.
 Drain the liquid away and mash the apples with a fork until smooth.
 Set aside to cool.

 - Beat the light brown sugar and butter until light and fluffy.